Personal safety

 - Suzy Lamplugh Trust: Personal safety advice

-- Travel Aware: Check.
-Prepare.
-Travel Aware
+- Travel Aware: Travel Aware

 - US Centres for Disease Control: Cruise Ship Travel

-- UK Civil Aviation Authority: Aviation safety
+- UK Civil Aviation Authority: Passengers and public

 - World Health Organization: Death on the roads